xipki/xipki/README.md

    * Verify the installation, execute the command in CLI:
      `ca-info myca1`

-## Enroll/Revoke Certificate
+## Enroll/Revoke Certificate (in folder `xipki-cli`)

 * EST
   Use any EST client.

-  The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
+  The folder `xipki-cli` contains an example script in the folder xipki/client-script.
   It can be executed in the CLI as follows:
   - `source xipki/client-script/est-client.script`

 * SCEP
   Use any SCEP client.
 XiPKI provides also a SCEP client.

-  The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
+  The folder `xipki-cli` contains an example script in the folder xipki/client-script.
   It can be executed in the CLI as follows:
   - `source xipki/client-script/scep-client.script`

 * CMP
   Use any CMP client.
 XiPKI provides also a CMP client.

-  The binary `xipki-cli-<version>`.tar.gz contains an example script in the folder xipki/client-script.
+  The folder `xipki-cli` contains an example script in the folder xipki/client-script.
   It can be executed in the CLI as follows:
   - `source xipki/client-script/cmp-client.script` (use argument 'help' to print the usage)